totalspectrum/spin2cpp/doc/basic.md

  - Documentation; the manual below is just a start, much is incomplete.

- - There are some missing floating point functions, like sin and cos.

- - Input and output isn't fully implemented yet.
+ - Input and output aren't fully implemented yet.

  - RESTORE is not implemented yet.